Exponential $f(R)$ cosmology with massive neutrinos as a dynamical dark energy framework: Constraints on cosmological parameters

 The inclusion of these data leads to higher $H_0$ values, even when combined with DESI DR2 datasets and CMB likelihood.
 These new values of $H_0$ are mutually consistent in $1\,\sigma$ for the proposed cosmological scenarios, but there is a discrepancy in $2.3\,\sigma$ between the values obtained within $\Lambda$CDM and $f(R)$ models.
 The relative uncertainty on $H_0$ decreases by $\sim65\%$, $\sim54\%$, and $\sim86\%$ for the $\Lambda$CDM, $w_0w_a$CDM, and $f(R)$ cosmologies, respectively, compared to the corresponding cases without SNe Ia.
 Although one combination of datasets is included in the other one, to quantify the impact of SNe Ia on the value of $H_0$, we compare the best-fit values obtained with and without the Pan+ sample.
 We notice a large tension of $7.5\,\sigma$ between the best-fit values of $H_0$ within the $\Lambda$CDM model with and without SNe Ia.
 This tension is significantly reduced at the level of $2.4\,\sigma$ and $2.8\,\sigma$ for the $w_0w_a$CDM and $f(R)$ models, respectively.

 Regarding the values of the extra parameters, $\alpha$ and $\beta$ now are consistent in $2.0\,\sigma$ and $0.9\,\sigma$, respectively, with the previous results without SNe Ia, while the level of compatibility decreases at $4.4\,\sigma$ and $1.5\,\sigma$, respectively, if compared to the results presented in \cite{Odintsov:2024woi} due to the impact of massive neutrinos in the late-time observational datasets.
-Interestingly, with the inclusion of the Pan+ sample, both the $w_0w_a$CDM and $f(R)$ cosmologies are statistically preferred over $\Lambda$CDM, as indicated by their lower AIC values: $\Delta \textrm{AIC}=43.75$ for $w_0w_a$CDM, and $\Delta \textrm{AIC}=20.46$ for the $f(R)$ model.
-According to the AIC nomenclature, there is a very strong evidence in favor of these alternative models compared to $\Lambda$CDM.
+Interestingly, with the inclusion of the Pan+ sample, both the $w_0w_a$CDM and $f(R)$ cosmologies are statistically preferred over $\Lambda$CDM according to the AIC, with $\Delta\textrm{AIC}=43.75$ and $\Delta\textrm{AIC}=20.46$, respectively, both indicating very strong evidence in favor of the alternative models.
+The BIC corroborates this conclusion: $\Delta\textrm{BIC}=32.84$ for $w_0w_a$CDM and $\Delta\textrm{BIC}=9.55$ for the $f(R)$ model, corresponding to very strong and strong evidence, respectively, against $\Lambda$CDM.
+Conversely, without Pan+, both criteria yield negative differences for the alternative models, indicating that $\Lambda$CDM is preferred by the CC\,\&\,DESI\,\&\,CMB dataset alone.